RichardPar/cppdecnet/README.md

     DL --- WIRE(["the wire"])
 ```

-Everything in that diagram works.
+Everything in the diagram works.
 What is missing sits inside those boxes
-rather than above or below them: MOP has no console carrier, NSP does not
+rather than above or below them:

+- MOP has no console carrier
-ask for flow control on its own inbound data, session control carries
+- NSP does not ask for flow control on its own inbound data
-access control data but does not check it, the data link and physical
+- session control carries access control data but does not check it
-event classes are never raised, and the only data links are Multinet and
+- the data link and physical event classes are never raised
+- the only data links are Multinet and Ethernet

-Ethernet.
-DDCMP, the HTTP and NICE monitoring interfaces, and Phase II and
+DDCMP, the HTTP and NICE monitoring interfaces, and Phase II and Phase III
-Phase III neighbours are all still to do.
-[TASKS.md](TASKS.md) has the
+neighbours are still to do.

-list.
+Other documents: [STATE.md](STATE.md) where work stopped and what is
+unverified, [PORTING.md](PORTING.md) how the port is structured,
+[TASKS.md](TASKS.md) what is left, [NOTDONE.md](NOTDONE.md) what was left
+out on purpose, [BUGS.md](BUGS.md) defects found along the way.

 ## Does it actually talk to anything?